scythe-suite/danake/site/src/auth.md

 # The Authentication Flow

-The goal of the authentication in the context of the ∂anake component is to link a student (identified by her email and a picture of her face, taken beside a photo ID) to an instance of the development environment she will use for the course of the exam; the purpose of the flow is to make as difficult as possible for every other student to connect to the same development environment, once the link is established.
+The goal of the authentication in the context of the ∂anake component is to link a student (identified by her email and possibly a picture of her face, taken beside a photo ID) to an instance of the development environment she will use for the course of the exam; the purpose of the flow is to make as difficult as possible for every other student to connect to the same development environment, once the link is established.

-The first actor in the flow is the **router**, it intercepts HTTP requests from the **student** and routes them according to various parameters to the **authentication application** (that collects student pictures) or to one of the instances of the **editor**.
+The first actor in the flow is the **router**, it intercepts HTTP requests from the **student** and routes them according to various parameters to the **authentication application** (that possibly collects student pictures) or to one of the instances of the **editor**.
 All these components live in a Docker *swarm* and networking among them is segregated from the Internet, the swarm has a single **entry point** (that is a URL).

 The **router** (sitting at the *entry point*) rules are: